plamarque/sphinx-poc/docs/GettingStarted/Welcome-screens.rst

 |image0|

     .. note:: The **Terms and Conditions Agreement** screen appears in the Commercial editions only.
-In the Community edition, the `Account Setup <AccountSetUpForm>__` form appears for the first time.
+In the Community edition, the Account Setup form appears for the first time.

 This agreement contains all terms and conditions that you need to read carefully before deciding to use eXo Platform.
 By ticking the checkbox at the screen bottom, you totally agree with the eXo Platform's terms and conditions.
 Next, click Continue to move to the Account Setup form.

-.. _AccountSetUpForm:

 |image1|